Congress opens new session as COVID-19, Biden’s win dominate | WTOP

 Pelosi, who is returning as speaker, faces a tight race, with the House split 222-211, with one race still undecided and one vacancy after Letlow’s death.

 The California Democrat can endure some defections from her ranks, but only a few, barring absences.
-Some lawmakers are on quarantine after coronavirus infections or exposure.
+In a letter to colleagues Sunday, she said she was “confident that the Speaker’s election today will show a united Democratic Caucus ready to meet the challenges ahead.”
 She needs to win a majority of those present and voting to retain the speaker’s gavel.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.